-Now you can subtract the predicted variation from the initial vector ($Y_2 = Y - X^W$) and redo the calculation to find W_2 , etc. A proper way of doing it, however, is to calculate the eigenvalues of the covariance matrix.
+Now you can subtract the predicted variation from the initial vector ( $Y_2 = Y - X^W$ ) and redo the calculation to find $W_2$ , etc. A proper way of doing it, however, is to calculate the eigenvalues of the covariance matrix.

-2.21.69.
+2.21.65.
 Link

-the linked SWISSPROT sequence names function.
+the linked SWISSPROT sequences function.

-Link (ms) - returns the sarray of the swissprot sequence IDs (e.g. {"PHEA_HUMAN"}) referenced by the selected molecules.
+Link (ms) - returns the sarray of the swissprot sequence IDs (e.g. {"PHEA\HUMAN"}) referenced by the selected molecules.
 These references (or links) are read from the pdb entries.
-If the swissprot name is not found, ICM returns an empty string.
-Example: